SeaQuest’s Guide to Otters

 Asian Small-Clawed Otter

-Asian Small Clawed Otters are the smallest species of otter.
+Asian Small small-clawed otters are the smallest species of otter.
 They average around 2 feet in length and weigh around 10 pounds.
 Their tails alone can grow to 24 inches!
 Asian Small Clawed Otters pair up for life and they usually produce two litters of young per year.
-Their bodies and short legs make them very agile swimmers as hind legs propel them through the water.
-They are mainly active during the day and they have excellent vision.
+Their bodies and short legs make them very agile swimmers as their hind legs propel them through the water.
+They are mainly active during the day, and they have excellent vision.

 Asian Small Clawed Otters are very social animals and can be found playing along river banks as they dive in and out of the water.